ophiuchus44/testSuite/README.md

 Practice designing and buidling a test suite using Python and Selenium.
 A github account, oSelenium, was set up specifically for this script.

-#To run full test suite:
+To run full test suite --> ('python testSuite.py')
-python testSuite.py

-#To run full test suite and export results (only shows results of all Tests - not individual):
+To run full test suite and export results (only shows results of all Tests - not individual) --> ('python testSuite_export.py')
-python testSuite_export.py

-#To run critial test suite:
+To run critial test suite --> ('python testSuite_critical.py')
-python testSuite_critical.py

 Test_LoginAPI.py - This test checks credentials with Githubs API